-The Initial, Final, and Grade Report/Class Rosters are retrieved from Self Service.
+Class rosters are retrieved from Self Service.
 Blackboard should not be used as an official class roster.

-- 1. Initial Class Roster: This is your class roster, available through Self Service.
-It is the instructor's responsibility to download the roster.
-Please review the roster regularly through the semester especially during and following Drop/Add.
+- 1. Initial Class Roster: Available through Self Service, it is the instructor's responsibility to download the class roster.
 It will be continuously updated.
-If a student appears in class whose name does not appear on this roster, ask them to report to the Enrollment Services Department immediately.
-Do not accept any student whose name does not appear on the class roster.
-The initial class roster should be checked regularly to ensure all students are registered. - 2.
+Review the roster regularly throughout the semester, especially after the Drop/Add period has passed for the session in which you are teaching, to ensure all students are registered.
+If a student appears in class whose name does not appear on the roster, direct them to Enrollment Services immediately.
+Do not accept any student whose name does not appear on the class roster. - 2.
 Any change to a student schedule must be processed through the required Drop/Add timeframe.
 Do not permit students to attend "filled" classes in anticipation of "drops." - 3.
-Final Grade Submission: Toward the end of each semester or term, you will receive instructions on how to submit your final grades to Enrollment Services.
-ALL final course grades are submitted online using Self Service.
-Any computer with Internet access can be used to access your Self Service account.
-It is the sole responsibility of each faculty member to enter their own grades.
-Administrative staff should not be asked to record or submit grades.

-If you do not see a student's name on the final roster of the class at the time of grading, refer the student to the Registrar's office to resolve the matter.
+Roster at Final Grade Submission: If you do not see a student's name on the final class roster at the time of grading, refer the student to the Registrar's office.